czue/pegasus-docs/experimental/react-front-end.md

 The main routes for the project are configured in `main.tsx`, and you can also include child routes by following the pattern used by the employee demo.

+## Limitations

+This is an experimental feature meant to provide a starting point for building a standalone React front end against your Pegasus app.
+It is *not* a complete, production-ready app, in the same way that standard Pegasus is.

+Here are some of the larger limitations:

+- Only a limited subset of Pegasus functionality is available in the front end.
+- The front end styles only support Tailwind CSS.
+- There is no guidance/support for production deployment of the front end.
+- You have to enable the Pegasus examples for it to work.
+- There might be bugs!

 ## Feedback

 If you have any feedback on this feature I would love to hear it!